Membership

 $250

-Recognition at the ITE International Annual Meeting and Exhibition August 13-16, 2023, in Portland, OR.
+Recognition at the ITE International Annual Meeting and Exhibition August 10-13, 2025, in Orlando, FL.
 All authors will be acknowledged, and each lead author of a winning team will receive a plaque.

 X